Semi-Autonomous E-Bike Dashboard & App

 E-Bike App

-We designed an app that appeals to the wide range of user needs we found in our research, with features ranging from a fitness tab for our health-conscious users, to live feed from security cameras built into the e-bike.
-The app will allow people to feel connected to their bike even when they are away.
+The app appeals to the wide range of user needs we found in our research, with features ranging from a fitness tab for our health-conscious users, to live feed from security cameras built into the e-bike.
+It will allow people to feel connected to their bike even when they are away.

 Phone screens showing the user flow for getting directions to their ebike